DavidT352/Prompting-Mortality-Chain-of-Thought-Experiments-on-Death-and-Peace/README.md

 ### 📬 Prompt:

-> Based on the previous reasoning and conclusion, can you write a short letter (5 sentences) to a terminally ill patient who is experiencing an intense fear of death?
-> Someone who especially feels anxiety around losing control, separation from loved ones, and what may (or may not) come after death.
-> You may use two gentle metaphors that speak directly to their heart and help calm their mind.
+Write a 5-sentence letter to a terminally ill patient who fears death, focusing on loss of control, separation from loved ones, and uncertainty about the afterlife.
+Use a compassionate tone and include two gentle metaphors to bring comfort and calm.

 ---